-After the PF reconstruction has identified all particles in the event, jets (collimated sprays of particles representing the experimental signature of quarks and gluons) are reconstructed using the anti- $k{\rm T}$ jet clustering algorithm [13].
-As explained in [13], the algorithm first defines a distance measure between the objects and between the objects and the beam; if the smallest distance measure is between two objects, they are combined into a single object, while if the smallest distance measure is between an object and the beam, the object is called a jet and removed from the list of objects.
+After the PF reconstruction has identified all particles in the event, jets (collimated sprays of particles representing the experimental signature of quarks and gluons) are reconstructed using the anti- $k{\rm T}$ jet clustering algorithm [32].
+As explained in [32], the algorithm first defines a distance measure between the objects $(d{ij})$ , and between objects and the beam $(d{iB})$ ; if the smallest distance measure is between two objects, they are combined into a single object, while if the smallest distance measure is between an object and the beam, the object is called a jet and removed from the list of objects.
 The distances are then recalculated and the process continues until all objects have been clustered into jets.
-The the anti- $k{\rm T}$ clustering algorithm is implemented with the FASTJET package [25].
-The distance parameter $\Delta R$ in the anti- $k{\rm T}$ algorithm is set to 0.4.
-Charged particles arising from pileup interactions are excluded from the jet clustering algorithm using the charged hadron subtraction (CHS) technique [33].
+For the anti- $k{\rm T}$ algorithm, the distance measures are defined as follows: